IEEEBerkeley/web-151tapeout/index.md

         <!-- Topic -->
         <td style="text-align: left;">
             <b>Sign up for the Decal! </b><br><br>
             To avoid dead links, see the forms above.
-Note we start a week later than standard classes.
+We start a week later than standard classes.
         </td>
         <!-- Reference -->
         <td>